-No permanence is ours; we are a wave That flows to fit whatever form it finds: Through night or day, cathedral or the cave We pass forever, craving form that binds. – Hermann Hesse, from “The Poems of Knecht’s Student Years,” The Glass Bead Game.
-(Picador; Reprint edition December 6, 2002) Originally published 1943
+No permanence is ours; we are a wave That flows to fit whatever form it finds: Through day or night, cathedral or the cave We pass forever, craving form that binds. – Hermann Hesse, from “Lament,” The Glass Bead Game: A Novel.
+(Picador; First edition, December 6, 2002) Originally published 1943.

 There’s something to walking with autumnal thoughts through the evening fog.
 One likes to compose poems at a time like that. ― Hermann Hesse, Demian.
 Die Geschichte von Emil Sinclairs Jugend, (Suhrkamp Verlag, May 3, 1996) Originally published 1919.

 A savage desire for strong emotions and sensations burns inside me: a rage against this soft-tinted, shallow, standardized and sterilized life, and a mad craving to smash something up, a department store, say, or a cathedral, or myself. — Hermann Hesse, Steppenwolf: A Novel.
 (Penguin Books, Limited (UK); New Ed edition February 25, 1999) Originally… Continue reading Hermann Hesse

 O dark gate, O dark hour of death, Come forth, So I can recover from this life’s emptiness, And go home to my own dreams. — Hermann Hesse, “Childhood” (1915) Found in New Selected Poems of T Byron Kelly.
 (Universe, December 3, 2009)

 Once it happened, as I lay awake at night, that I suddenly spoke in verses, in verses so beautiful and strange that I did not venture to think of writing them down, and then in the morning they vanished; and yet they lay hidden within me like the hard kernel within an old brittle husk.… Continue reading Hermann Hesse